meduzen/canwe/README.md

 - add this URL in the `PW_BASE_URL` entry of your `.env`;
 - `npx playwright install` pulls the headless browsers used by the test.

-You can also play with Playwright GUI by running `npm run test-gui`.
+You can also play with Playwright GUI by running `npm run test:ui`.

+URLs are tested on merge requests using [Lychee](https://lychee.cli.rs) in a GitHub Action.
+To test URLs locally install Lychee and run `npm run test:absolute-links`.

 #### Local tests results